 Anchor Academy offers gap year services, in collaboration with the sending school district, for students who require additional services beyond their 12th grade year.
-These plans are individualized to each student's unique needs and may include MCAS review, preparation and facilitation, credit recovery, dual enrollment, job exploration and placement, vocational skills certifications and trainings, and independent living skills.
+These plans are individualized to each student's unique needs and may include MCAS review, preparation and facilitation, credit recovery, dual enrollment, job exploration and placement, vocational skills certifications and training, and independent living skills.
 The gap year program is a continuation of a student's enrollment and IEP services.
 Students enrolled are expected to follow the school's code of conduct, and all policies and procedures.
-Students enrolled in Anchor Academy's gap year programming have full access to educational and therapeutic supports, including individual and group therapy and check-ins as needed.
+Students enrolled in Anchor Academy's gap year programming have full access to educational and therapeutic support, including individual and group therapy, and check-ins as needed.

-Therapeutic Model and Services/Behavioral Supports Policy and Procedures
+Therapeutic Model and Services